LINQ Parser Architecture

 The renderer currently handles:

 The SQL renderer is intentionally not allowed to depend on parser-specific expression nodes.
-If rendering needs Expression, QueryModel, or query-source identities from another parser, the plan boundary has failed.
+If rendering needs Expression, a recovered selector lambda, QueryModel, or query-source identities from another parser, the invocation boundary has failed.

 Execution Paths